Mapping of coherent structures in parameterized flows by learning optimal transportation with Gaussian models: Introduction

 As extensively discussed in the example of section \ref{sec:transonic_flow}, our approach might suffer from (i) the presence of boundaries, and (ii) the presence of multiple coherent structures that we wish to track.
 In section \ref{sec:extension}, we discuss how to extend the approach to deal with more complex problems: the key ideas are to replace the Gaussian model with a mixture of Gaussian models and to replace the affine-in-$s$ maps $W_g, T_g$ with suitable nonlinear maps.

 The outline of the paper is as follows.
-In section \ref{sec:optimal_transportation}, we present a short introduction to optimal transportation: we provide a number of references and we introduce relevant notation.
-In section \ref{sec:motivating_examples}, we illustrate the connection between self-similarity and optimal transportation through the vehicle of several examples.
+In section \ref{sec:optimal_transportation}, we present a short introduction to optimal transportation: we provide a number of references and we introduce relevant notation. {Then, we derive the CDI for cumulative distribution functions and we offer insights about the proposed form}.
+In section \ref{sec:motivating_examples}, we illustrate the connection between self-similarity and optimal transportation {--- and ultimately CDI ---} through the vehicle of several examples.
 In section \ref{sec:method}, we present our method in its elementary form and we provide numerical investigations.
 In section \ref{sec:extension}, we discuss the extension of the elementary approach to deal with more complex problems.
 Section \ref{sec:conclusions} concludes the paper by offering a short summary and several perspectives.